The National Energy Retail Rules prescribe what rules retailers must comply with when requesting a security deposit.

-The rules surrounding security deposits do not apply if you have signed a negotiated retail contract with your supplier.
+The rules surrounding security deposits may not apply if you have signed a negotiated retail contract with your provider.
 Information about security deposits (if charged) will be included in your contract.
 Security deposits are usually not required when a direct debit facility has been established with your retailer.

 What is a security deposit?

-A security deposit is an amount of money an electricity or gas supplier may request when you establish a new account.
+A security deposit is an amount of money an electricity or gas provider may request when you establish a new account.

 Water accounts are usually in the name of the property owner so a security deposit is not usually required.
-Contact your water supplier for further information.
+Contact your water provider for further information.

-Security deposits are usually refunded once you have established a satisfactory payment history with a supplier.
-In NSW, electricity and gas companies do not pay interest on security deposits at the current bank bill rate.
+Security deposits are usually refunded once you have established a satisfactory payment history with a provider.
+In NSW, electricity and gas companies are required to pay interest on security deposits at the current bank bill rate.